-Roger Falconer was elected a Fellow of the Royal Academy of Engineering in 1997, Fellow of the City and Guilds Institute of London in 1997 and Fellow of the Learned Society of Wales in 2011.
+Roger Falconer was elected: Fellow of the Royal Academy of Engineering (1997), Fellow of the City and Guilds Institute of London (1997), Fellow of the Learned Society of Wales (2011) and Fellow of the European Academy of Sciences (2018).
 He was elected President (2011-15) and Honorary Member (2017) of the International Association for Hydro-Environment Engineer and Research and is currently a Member of the Board of Trustees for the Chartered Institution of Water and Environmental Management.
 He was Chair of the Civil and Construction Engineering Sub-Panel for the 2014 Research Excellence Framework REF2014 and was a member of the Civil Engineering Sub-Panel for the 2008 Research Assessment Exercise RAE2008.

 Prior to joining Cardiff University, he was a Lecturer in Hydraulic Engineering at the University of Birmingham (1977-86), and Professor of Water Engineering (1987-97) and Head of the Department of Civil Engineering (1993-97) at the University of Bradford.
 He also holds Honorary Professor appointments at the universities of Tianjin (China), Tongji (China), Sichuan University (China), and the Institute of Water Resources and Hydropower Research, Beijing, and Hong Kong Polytechnic University.